Links on Android Authority may earn us a commission. Learn more.

-Google Hangouts and Skype may have fallen behind Zoom over the course of the pandemic.
+Google Hangouts and Skype may have fallen behind Zoom throughout the pandemic.
 However, they still have plenty of users who use the platforms almost every day.
-The basic premise is the same, but there are many differences between the two services in terms of the features they offer.
-Which one to choose in the Hangouts vs Skype battle comes down to exactly what you want and need from a messaging service.
+The basic premise is the same, but there are many differences between the two services in terms of their features.
+Which one to choose in the Hangouts vs Skype battle comes down to precisely what you want and need from a messaging service.

 On this page, we’ll compare the two platforms head-to-head and explain their differences as well as similarities.
 We also go through which one is better for business users and explain the paid business options.
 Let’s dive in.